-Application for the ASD program requires a student to submit two separate applications: one to UM-Flint and one to the Department of Nursing.
+Application for the ASD program requires a student to submit two separate applications: one to UM-Flint and one to the School of Nursing.
 The nursing application includes the application form, two reference forms, and an essay question.

 Is the application online?

 The nursing application is available on our website to download as a Word file.
 Students can fill the application out in Word, however it must be printed and submitted as a hard copy.
-Those applying December 2015 through January 2016 for Fall 2016 admission will be using an online nursing application (Nursing CAS).

 DOES UM-FLINT'S ASD PROGRAM HAVE A WAIT LIST?